Dog Facts: The Amazing Powers of Working Dogs

 Working Dogs and Thermoregulation

 Dogs can survive under a range of extreme environmental conditions, from the icy wastes of the Arctic to the hot, humid tropics.
-A dog's cardiovascular system has evolved to regulate its brain temperature and respond rapidly to environmental changes.
-In cold conditions, warm blood circulates around the brain, keeping the dog alert and its nervous system functioning well.
-In hot conditions, blood carries heat away from the brain so it doesn't overheat.
+A dog's cardiovascular system has evolved to regulate its brain temperature and enable it to respond rapidly to environmental changes.
+In cold, harsh conditions, warm blood circulates around the brain, keeping the dog alert and its nervous system functioning well.
+In hot, humid, or dry conditions, blood carries heat away from the brain so it doesn't overheat.

 A History of Working Dogs